AlphaValue Corporate Services

 Regaining control of the value added

 Thanks to the combined set-up of a dedicated R&D team for the assembly line in 2016, and the acquisition of Aerialtronics, Drone Volt created its own capabilities to sell in-house designed drones as well as cameras embedding artificial intelligence solutions, which can be customised to suit customer needs.
 Instead of building manufacturing chains, Drone Volt focuses on the sole design and assembly of the parts, the manufacturing itself being subcontracted.
-Although transferring part of the added value to an external partner, this allows greater flexibility and better overall margins due to the relatively small volumes expected compared to those necessary to amortise fully a factory, as the planned in-house production of the internally-designed machines is likely to remain limited in volumes.
+Although transferring part of the added value to an external partner, this allows greater flexibility and better overall margins due to the relatively small volumes expected compared to those necessary to fully amortise a factory, as the planned in-house production of the internally-designed machines is likely to remain limited in volumes.
 Drone Volt, however, keeps full control of the flight management systems, as well as artificial intelligence software.
 This allows the company to control both pricing and profitability.
 We estimate the gross margin of its drone and intelligent cameras at c.
 50%.

 The power of turnkey solutions